djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 ..

-    "Django's a web framework, not a deletion framework."  -- Malcolm Tredinnick, DjangoCon 2010
+    "Django's a web framework, not a deletion framework."  -- Malcolm Tredinnick, DjangoCon 2010, hallway track

-Nevertheless, we web-developers still find ourselves needing to delete things now and again. [#]_
+Nevertheless, we web developers still find ourselves needing to delete things. [#]_

-And once in a while, someone new to Django discovers that ForeignKeys (even with ``null=True``) are cascade-deleted by the Django ORM.
+Once in a while, someone new to Django discovers that ForeignKeys (even with ``null=True``) are cascade-deleted by the Django ORM.
 Sometimes this makes them sad.
 Or angry.
 Especially if they happen to discover this while making, you know, "just a quick tweak" to the production database (pro tip: don't do that).

 Thanks to some `excellent patches`_ submitted by Michael Glassford and Johannes Dollinger, we've fixed that for Django 1.3.
 Now you can make ForeignKeys cascade, or not, or set null, or whatever you want them to do on delete.

-So be
-forewarned: the next time you screw up your production database, there'll be one less good excuse for it.
+So be forewarned: the next time you delete half of your production database, there'll be one less good excuse for it.

-.. [#] Yeah, this quote's a little bit out of context.
-Malcolm was actually talking about bulk-deletion performance at the time, not customizing delete-cascade.
-Of course, in the process we `fixed the performance issue, too`_.
+.. [#] Double points for a quote reconstructed from memory and taken out of context (but used with permission).
+If my memory serves, Malcolm was discussing about bulk-deletion performance at the time, not customizing cascade-delete.
+Of course, in the process we've `fixed the performance issue, too`_.

 .. _excellent patches: http://code.djangoproject.com/ticket/7539